 Babe Ruth, an accomplished hurler acquired from Boston in the offseason for his hitting prowess, bats cleanup in the Yankees' lineup, and also gets the win when he tosses four innings as the starter in the team's 14-7 victory over Washington at the Polo Grounds.
 During his 15 years with New York, the 'Sultan of Swat' will take the mound just five times for the club, including a complete-game victory in 1933.

-Scoring in every inning, the New York Giants beat the Phillies at the Baker Bowl, 22-8.
-It is the first time this century a team has tallied in every frame.
+The Giants pound the Phillies at the Baker Bowl, 22-8.
+The Philadelphia contest marks the first time this century a team has scored in every inning of a game.

-Lou Gehrig, making the only appearance as pinch-hitter in his career, begins his streak of playing in 2,130 straight games when he comes off the Yankee bench to pinch-hit for rookie infielder Pee-Wee Wanninger.
+Lou Gehrig, making the only appearance as pinch-hitter in his career, begins his streak of playing in 2,130 straight games when he comes off the Yankee bench to hit for rookie infielder Pee-Wee Wanninger.
 Ironically, Wanninger is the player who ended a consecutive-game streak of 1,307 consecutive games when he started the May 5th contest in place of Everett Scott, the team's regular shortstop.

 At Comiskey Park, 27 year-old White Sox right-hander Bill Dietrich no-hits the Browns, 8-0.
 'Bullfrog', who will pitch 16 seasons for three American League teams, compiling a 108-128 record, is the tenth Pale Hose hurler to accomplish the feat in franchise history.

 Four years after participating in the first major league night game as the visiting team in Cincinnati, the Phillies host their first evening tilt, bowing to Pittsburgh at Shibe Park, 5-2.
 The team's loss to the Bucs is not the first major league night contest to be played in Philadelphia, or at Shibe Park for that matter, as the A's, who share the ballpark with the NL team, lost to Cleveland playing under the lights two weeks ago in the first night game in American League history.

 New York right fielder Mel Ott's 400th home run and his 1500th career run help to beat Cincinnati at the Polo Grounds, 3-2.
 'Master Melvin' will finish his 22-year career, all with the Giants, with 511 home runs, the third most in major league history at the time of his retirement.